wcm-io-caravan/caravan-rhyme/README.md

 Since the interfaces annotated with `@HalApiInterface` define the structure and relations of all resources in the API, they can also be used to generate a nice context-dependant documentation for your API.
 Using `curies` links, this documentation can be automatically integrated in tools such as the [HAL Browser](https://github.com/mikekelly/hal-browser) or [HAL Explorer](https://github.com/toedter/hal-explorer).

-All you have to do to is to configure the [Rhyme Maven Documention Plugin](/tooling/docs-maven-plugin) in your project, and add Javadocs comments to your annotated interfaces and methods.
-The generated documenation will be deployed (and served) with your application, and is always guaranteed to be up to date with the current implementation on each environment.
+All you have to do to is to configure the [Rhyme Maven Documentation Plugin](/tooling/docs-maven-plugin) in your project, and add Javadocs comments to your annotated interfaces and methods.
+The generated documentation will be deployed (and served) with your application, and is always guaranteed to be up to date with the current implementation on each environment.

 ## Cache-Control Header and URL Fingerprinting